royaltm/spectrusty-tutorial/step3.md

     }
 ```

-When the TURBO mode is ON, it'll call `run_frames_accelerated` instead of `run_frame` and no audio will be rendered.
-While the emulator is `PAUSED` it'll run a simple inner loop, which just handles two conditions to either exit the main program loop or to resume from the paused state.
+When the TURBO mode is ON, it'll call `run_frames_accelerated` instead of `run_frame`, and no audio will be produced.
+While the emulator is `PAUSED`, it'll run a simple inner loop, which just handles two conditions to either exit the main program loop or to resume from the paused state.

 The TURBO mode can be changed by user `Action` or by one of the `run_` methods on certain conditions.